Art Frankfurt

 19-23 March 1998

-Stalke Gallery Copenhagen presents a collaborative project designed especially for Art Frankfurt '98 by the two Danish artists Lars Bent Petersen and Frans Jacobi.
+Stalke Galleri Copenhagen presented a collaborative project designed specifically for Art Frankfurt ’98 by the two Danish artists Lars Bent Petersenand Frans Jacobi.

-The project, Peoples Playground / A Slice of Toast, consists of a raised platform, from which an overview of the whole fair hall can be perceived, and an interactive sound installation, combining real-time audio footage and a filmic soundtrack.
-It is the intention to create a situation that raises questions but also emphasizes the market aspects of the art fair.
-The platform and the sound system create a situation in which the viewers’ perceptual row-lines are fictionalized in a humorous way.
+The project, Peoples Playground / A Slice of Toast, consisted of a raised platform offering an overview of the entire fair hall, combined with an interactive sound installation integrating real-time audio recordings and a cinematic soundtrack.
+The intention was to create a situation that raised questions while simultaneously addressing the market conditions of the art fair.
+Through the platform and sound system, the viewers’ perceptual sightlines were humorously fictionalized.

-Peoples Playground / A Slice of Toast is an attempt to use the fair stand in a completely different way, thus creating a distance from the conventions of the average art fair stand.
+Peoples Playground / A Slice of Toastrepresented an attempt to use the fair stand in a fundamentally different way, creating a critical distance from the conventions of the standard art fair booth.

-These productive aesthetic principles, on which Peoples Playground / A Slice of Toast is based, inscribe this piece in a tradition that emphasizes the productive role of the viewer and, as such, focuses on the subjectivity in the artwork experience.
+These aesthetic principles positioned Peoples Playground / A Slice of Toastwithin a tradition that emphasized the productive role of the viewer and foregrounded subjectivity as a central component of the artwork experience.